raharongit/Git/README.md

 # LearnGit
-It's a blog to learn git easily for beginners.
+>It'll help to learn Git and GitHub to beginners.